-(Here the term "market benchmark" refers to the target set by the scenario.
-As described below this can be set at different levels of regionality depending on the scenario. (see section 1.14).
-The scenario is assumed to be a Paris-aligned one - however the interpretation would be the same if a business-as-usually scenario where used.
-Simply the inverse would be true in the given examples.)
+(Here the term "market benchmark" refers to a target derived from the scenario.
+This can be set at different levels of regionality depending on the scenario (section 1.14).
+For the purposes of the explanation below it is assumed to be a Paris-aligned one.
+The market benchmark (i.e. the target) represents for a given sector, the corporate economy's emission intensity or production across a range of technologies consistent with the referenced scenario.)

-- 1) The convergence approach requires a portfolio and or clients to converge with market benchmark at the end point of the scenario.
-It follows that a portfolio with a higher emission intensity than the market benchmark would have to decrease its emission intensity at a faster rate than a portfolio with an initial emission intensity lower that the market benchmark.
-In the final year of the scenario both the portfolios will have to equal that on the market benchmark.
-It would similarly require the aligned fuel mix for example for the power sector. - 2) The trajectory approach requires a portfolio and/or client to align at the same rate as the prescribed by the climate scenario.
-With this approach all portfolios regardless of whether or not they are doing better or worse than the market benchmark, are required to decrease or increase production, depending on the technology, at the same rate as that as the market benchmark based on their market share (section 1.10).
+- The convergence approach requires a corporate lending portfolio and/or clients to converge to the market benchmark's end point in the scenario.
+It follows that a corporate lending portfolio with a higher emission intensity than the market benchmark would have to decrease its emission intensity at a faster rate than a corporate lending portfolio with an initial emission intensity lower than the market benchmark. - 2) The trajectory approach requires a corporate lending portfolio and/or clients to align at the same rate of change as prescribed by the climate scenario.
+This means that regardless of the starting point (i.e. whether they are currently doing better or worse than the market in terms of climate), all portfolios and/or clients are required to decrease or increase production depending on the technology at the same rate as the market benchmark.
 It follows that the target set out by the scenario will be met collectively with all the players responsible for their market share.